 302. Defense counsel would have called Heather Brown at trial as a witness, possibly adverse, and examined her about her knowledge of Corley's possession of the murder weapon.
-This would have corroborated defense counsel's crossexamintion of Sgt.
-Luker regarding Corley's possession of the murder weapon in the the baseball bat, in the Walker case.
+This would have corroborated defense counsel's cross-examintion of Sgt.
+Luker regarding Corley's possession of the murder weapon in the Hatfield case and her claims about possession and disposal of the murder weapon, the baseball bat, in the Walker case.